-This morning, enjoy a special visit to Cairns Tropical Zoo for your chance to meet Australia's native animals.
-You'll also enjoy breakfast in the park, a talk by a wildlife keeper, and the opportunity to have your picture taken with a koala!
+This morning, enjoy a special visit to Hartley's Crocodile Adventures for your chance to meet Australia's native animals.
+You'll also enjoy a talk by a wildlife keeper, and the opportunity to have your picture taken with a koala!
 Afterward, fly to Sydney, the largest city in Australia.
 (B)

 Day 18 - Sydney

 Explore one of the world's most beautiful cities.
 Visit the Sydney Opera House, a UNESCO World Heritage Site, for a guided tour of its interior and theaters.
 Travel to Mrs. Macquarie's Chair in the city's Botanic Gardens for a great photo opportunity and sweeping views of the harbor, Opera House, and Harbour Bridge.
 Visit world-famous Bondi Beach for an insider's tour of the local favorite-Bondi Surf Bathers' Life Saving Club with one of the lifesavers.
-Along the way, learn the history of the club and enjoy a lifesaving demonstration!
-See some of the city's suburbs and the historic Rocks area, home to Sydney's original convicts.
-For a truly memorable experience, enjoy lunch as you cruise on Sydney Harbour.
+Lunch today is at the North Bondi Returned Servicemen's Leagues Club, located on Bondi Beach.
+Learn the history of this special place and the courageous "Rats of Tobruk" while enjoying sweeping waterfront views and delicious food.
+Afterward, a cruise on Sydney Harbour highlights some of the city's best views.
 (B, L)

 Day 19 - Sydney